 The war in Ukraine has triggered a costly series of crisis and economic damages from the conflict will contribute to a significant slowdown in global growth in 2023 and add to inflation.
 Fuel and food prices have increased rapidly.
-Global growth is projected to slow from an estimated 6.0 % in 2021 to 3.2% in 2022 and 2.1% 2023.
+Global growth has slowed down from an estimated 6.0% in 2021 to 3.2% in 2022 and 2.1% 2023.
 Beyond 2023, global growth is forecast to remain well below 3% over the medium term.
-War-induced commodity price increases and broadening price pressures have led to 2022 inflation projections of 5.7% in advanced economies.
+War-induced commodity price increases and broadening price pressures have led to 2022 inflation projections of 5.7% in advanced economies and an additional 6.5% in 2023.